Do you ever wish that you could be one of those people who truly enjoys the little things in life?

 Making healthy delicious recipes doesn’t have to be hard though, even if you’re not special friends with your kitchen.
 Simple ingredients are the most healthy and the easiest to prepare.

 Being alive at this particular moment in time gives people with computers zero excuses for not doing something because they don’t know how.

 FIVE: Eating poorly because of boredom or emotional shit.

 This is a tough one and it’s super common.
-If you’re about to reach for a crappy snack and you know you’re not hungry, slow your role, drink a big glass of water and wait 15 minutes.
+If you’re about to reach for a crappy snack and you know that you’re not hungry, slow your role, drink a big glass of water and wait 15 minutes.
 Chances are your craving will pass.

 If you’re eating because of emotional crap, take it as a cue to start unearthing some of that crap.
 Write in your journal, call a friend, go see a therapist, do whatever feels right to you and start shedding some light on whatever it is that has you down.

 Think of food first and foremost as fuel to make your body purr like a kitten.
-Anything you put in that beautiful bod that isn’t the very best fuel should be reconsidered.
+Anything that you put in that beautiful bod that isn’t the very best fuel should be reconsidered.

-SIX: Life is short, I don’t want to deprive myself.
+SIX: Life is short.
+I don’t want to deprive myself.

 Eating poorly because you don’t want to be deprived is a slippery slope.
 I’m talking my neck during Bikram yoga kind of slippery.